malsaleh88/BlueTeam/ZEEK.md

-Install Zeek.
+# Zeek Installation and Usage Guide

+1. **Install Zeek.**

-Run Zeek to monitor traffic on the chosen interface.
+2. **Run Zeek to monitor traffic on the chosen interface.**

-Zeek will create log files in the current directory.
-List the files to see the generated logs.
+3. **Zeek will create log files in the current directory.
+List the files to see the generated logs.**

-Inspect the conn.log file.
+4. **Inspect the `conn.log` file.
 Use any text editor.
-Identify some key fields like ts, id.orig_h, id.resp_h, proto, duration, orig_bytes, resp_bytes.
+Identify some key fields like `ts`, `id.orig_h`, `id.resp_h`, `proto`, `duration`, `orig_bytes`, `resp_bytes`.**

-Explore Sample Scripts.
-Zeek comes with several sample scripts located generally in the /usr/share/zeek/scripts directory.
-Explore these scripts to get a feel for the syntax and functionalities.
+5. **Explore Sample Scripts.
+Zeek comes with several sample scripts located generally in the `/usr/share/zeek/scripts` directory.
+Explore these scripts to get a feel for the syntax and functionalities.**

-Create a Zeek script.
-Create a new file named test-conn.zeek.
-Write the script to print a message when a connection is established.
+6. **Create a Zeek script.
+Create a new file named `test-conn.zeek`.
+Write the script to print a message when a connection is established.**

-Execute the script with Zeek on a pcap file or live traffic.
-If you don't have a pcap file, you can download a sample one from Wireshark Sample Captures or use a Wireshark pacap from your own capture.
+7. **Execute the script with Zeek on a PCAP file or live traffic.
+If you don't have a PCAP file, you can download a sample one from Wireshark Sample Captures or use a Wireshark PCAP from your own capture.**

 ![1](https://github.com/user-attachments/assets/52bf6db1-79f4-4d3e-92da-a8bf4165aaaa)